druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 Given the historical volatility of each of our assets, how do we compute the volatility of our portfolio?

 Of course, we can compute all the historical asset-weighted returns of the portfolio and then compute the standard deviation.
-But if we want to do optimization we need an expression to optimize.
-And we want to understand how portfolio volatility is determined.
+But if we want to do optimization we need an expression to optimize, we need to understand how portfolio volatility is determined.

 Suppose you own 1 share of asset $$a_1$$ and 1 share of asset $$a_2$$.
 And you know the standard deviation of $$a_1$$'s absolute returns $$ \sigma_{1}=$$ $3 and the standard deviation of $$a_2$$'s absolute returns $$ \sigma_{2} =$$ $4.
 What is the volatility of a portfolio with one share of each?